jelohe/hexp/README.md

 ## Insallation

-Grab the minified filed inside /dist in this repo and include it in your project.
+Grab the minified file [`dist/hexp.min.js`](https://github.com/jelohe/hexp/blob/main/dist/hexp.min.js) in this repo and include it somewhere in your project.
 No dependencies or build process required.

 ``` html
 <script src="path/to/hexp.min.js"></script>